 I wasn’t planning on sharing this project at first, but then three other book bloggers from Minnesota joined!
 We ended up donating over 500 books to the Red Cliff Reservation’s growing library to help create a solid YA section.

 I cleared 300 books off of my shelves last October to donate to an Ojibwe reservation because I’ve spent a lot of time living and/or working with the Leech Lake, Bad River, and Red Cliff bands.
-I also spent most of my freshman year of college studying Ojibwe history, religion, and language in various contexts and studied with a shaman who helped me a ton when I got sick… so basically I wanted to pay it back.
+I also spent most of my freshman year of college focusing on Ojibwe history, religion, and language, and then studied with a shaman who helped me a ton when I got sick… so basically I wanted to pay it back.

-The Red Cliff band opened a small library in 2015 (definitely check out this short article and this one).
-I remembered how the nearest big library is a couple hours away, which I was never able to visit without a car… and kids shouldn’t have to go on a huge journey to hunt down a book like some wild Pokemon.
+The Red Cliff band actually opened a small library in 2015 (see this short article and this one).
+I remembered how the nearest big library in that area is still a couple hours away, which I was never able to visit without a car… and kids shouldn’t have to go on a huge journey to hunt down a book like some wild Pokemon.